-Programs that show a top-down interest from management and are disseminated through supervisors to front-line employees help create the spirit of cooperation.
+Programs that show an interest from top management through the supervisors to the hourly employee, help to create the spirit of cooperation.
 Effective communication is a motivational tool.
 When top management knows and participates in these programs, it displays to all the employees that safety is a company effort.

 Employees must be motivated to reach the loss control goals established by top management.
-Programs designed to achieve those goals must be systematic and effective.
+Programs designed to reach those goals must be systematic and effective.
 The more employees are motivated to participate in the loss control program, the more successful it will become.